degzrobotics/DerinCommander/README.md

 # DerinCommander

-## A python library to send control commands to DerinPilot
+## A python library to send autonomous control commands to DerinPilot

 DerinCommander is a python library that allows you to send control commands to DerinPilot.
 It is designed to be used with the [DerinPilot](https://github.com/degzrobotics/DerinPilot) project.